jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/1_Get_Aero.typ

 For the transformation of the distributed load to a point load to continue without major restrictions, a force should be applied on the flat surface at equal distances with equal magnitude and in the same direction.
 In such a state, the distributed load can be converted to a single point load for a certain length or area.

-Generally, the larger the length or area for which the distributed load is to be converted to a single load, the greater the risks for local phenomena.
+// TODO here were have some deviations from the original german text Generally, the larger the length or area for which the distributed load is to be converted to a single load, the greater the risks for local phenomena.
-Here's a concrete example: if we have a large length over which a uniformly distributed load acts and this is to be represented by a single point load, the following could occur.
+// TODO the example is not mentioned in the original german version Here's a concrete example: if we have a large length over which a uniformly distributed load acts and this is to be represented by a single point load, the following could occur.
+// TODO the transtion does not add up
 Mathematically, everything might be correct, but a high local point load could cause material failure at that location or other unexpected events could be observed.

 Therefore, it is desirable to represent distributed loads through point loads over small lengths and areas, in addition to having uniform geometry and force distribution.
 When working with complex geometries, the effective length and area over which the distributed load can be covered by a resultant point load decreases.
 Consequently, the number of individual forces increases accordingly.